-The Board may resolve to temporarily deviate from the guidelines, in part or in full, if there are special reasons to do so in an individual case, and if a deviation is necessary to safeguard the Bank's long-term interests.
+The Board may resolve to temporarily deviate from the guidelines, in part or in full, if there are special reasons to do so in an individual case, and if a deviation is necessary to safeguard the Bank's long-term interests and sustainability, or to ensure the Bank's financial viability.
 As stated above, the remuneration committee's duties include preparing the Board's decisions relating to remuneration, meaning that decisions on deviations from the guidelines are also prepared.